bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * importprivkey  -  (bitcoinprivkey) (label) (rescan=true) * Adds a private key (as returned by dumpprivkey) to your wallet.
 This may take a while, as a rescan is done, looking for existing transactions.
 Optional (rescan) parameter added in 0.8.0.
 Note: There's no need to import public key, as in ECDSA (unlike RSA) this can be computed from private key.

+The 4 following commands are to be coded in one go by the same person.
+See rpckeys.py and try_keys.py for the encryption/decryption logic.

 * encryptwallet  -  (passphrase)  -  Encrypts the wallet with (passphrase).
   Bismuth uses a more secure encryption scheme, AES based, that uses also an IV.